2009–10 Sydney FC season: Semi final

 A large crowd greeted the two rivals back up to Sydney and despite Melbourne coming into the game 2-1 up, the knowledge that the last time they had come up to Sydney they had lost the Premiership 2–0.
 However it would be Melbourne who would strike first Robbie Kruse turned his defender from 25 years and fired in a shot that slammed into the top corner, inching past the fingertips of a flying Clint Bolton, it looked possibly over for the harbourside team.
 However Sydney would get right back in it when striker Alex Brosque was tripped in the box.
-Slovakian International Karol Kisel slotted home the penalty to even the scores at 1-1.
+Slovak international Karol Kisel slotted home the penalty to even the scores at 1-1.
 They went into half time 1-1, however Sydney would come out the stronger team and soon after the second half started, Mark Bridge fired home a goal from just outside the penalty box.
 Sydney led 2-1 and the scores were locked at 2–2 on aggregate.
 The rest of the half was played out at an exciting tempo - both sides attacking, with Melbourne and Sydney both coming close to taking the lead.
 However full-time blew with Sydney leading 2-1 but on aggregate only 2-2.
 The game went into Extra Time, both sides well aware of a possible penalty shootout - however late into extra time it would be Melbourne who would score the decisive goal.
 A dubious handball call on Sydney FC's Terry McFlynn allowed Melbourne a free kick just outside the penalty box.
 However Sydney were slow to react and make the blocking wall - many player still arguing with the referee.
 Melbourne took a quick free kick and Archie Thompson slotted the ball past a stunned Clint Bolton to level the scores at 2-2 and give Melbourne a 3-2 aggregate lead.
 Melbourne would go on to win the game, and gain their spot in the Grand Final down in Melbourne, Sydney would be forced to play the Wellington Phoenix in the Preliminary final, who had earlier defeated the Newcastle Jets 3–1 at Westpac Stadium.